 Getting diagnosed with celiac disease involves a series of tests.
-Every doctor is different but the gold standard is to be tested for inflammatory blood markers and then to confirm the diagnosis through an endoscopy of the small intestine.
+Every doctor is different but the gold standard is to be tested for inflammatory blood markers.
+If your blood markers come back positive, the next step is to confirm the diagnosis with an endoscopy and biopsy of the small intestine.

-The ONLY treatment right now for celiac disease is a life-long gluten-free diet.
-This disease is lifelong and there are no other treatment options or cures at the moment.
+The ONLY treatment for celiac disease is a life-long gluten-free diet.
+There are no clinically proven medications, supplements or cures on the market for celiac right now.

-Gluten intolerance, also known as non-celiac gluten sensitivity, is when you don’t have celiac or an allergy to the protein gluten, but find yourself reacting poorly to eating foods with gluten in it.
+Gluten intolerance is also known as non-celiac gluten sensitivity.
+It’s when you don’t have celiac or a wheat allergy, but find yourself reacting poorly to gluten.